kmpf/uap/doc/source/how-to.rst

   80 characters if you can and start each sentence on a new line as it decreases maintenance and makes diffs more readable.

-.. title:: How-to work with the rnaseq-pipeline
+.. title:: How to work with the rnaseq-pipeline

+..
   This document aims to describe how a simple RNAseq analysis can be performed with the **rnaseq-pipeline**.

 Setup the **rnaseq-pipeline**